 Cardiac syndrome X (CSX) is thought to be a type of angina.
 In CSX you feel chest pain when your heart works harder but the heart arteries appear to be normal on coronary angiography.

-There is no agreed definition for CSX.
-The underlying cause may be sudden narrowing (spasm) of normal coronary arteries without any atheroma.
-However, the term CSX is often used to describe microvascular angina.
+The term CSX is often used to describe microvascular angina.
 The larger blood vessels in the heart (that show up in investigations) are normal.
 However, much smaller vessels (the microvasculature) are thought to be where there is narrowing.
 Therefore, a better name for CSX would perhaps be 'microvascular angina'.

 How common is cardiac syndrome X?